YuriDevAT/YuriDevAT/README.md

 - 👯 I’m looking to collaborate with ... someone who is interested in art / music
 - 🤔 I’m looking for help with ... parallex effect & animation
 - 💬 Ask me about ... my passion of Japanese & Korean culture and film(music)
 - ⚡ Fun fact: ...
-I studied Musicology and Japanese studies, but I want to become a programmer and work in Vienna, Seoul or Fukuoka :nerd_face:
+I studied Musicology and Japanese studies, but I want to become a programmer and work in Vienna, Seoul or Fukuoka

 <br />